garethjmsaunders/code-style-guide/css.md

 }
 ```

-Alpha values smaller than 1 MUST always begin with a zero (`0.75` rather than `.75`); without a zero it can trigger errors in CSS pre-processors.
+Alpha values smaller than one (1) MUST always begin with a zero (`0.75` rather than `.75`); without a zero it can trigger errors in CSS pre-processors.

-If the alpha value is 1 then you SHOULD simply use `rgb(r, g, b)` rather than `rgba(r, g, b, 1);`.
+If the alpha value is one (1) then you SHOULD simply use `rgb(r, g, b)` rather than `rgba(r, g, b, 1);`.

 ### 3.6 Syntax

 #### Use single quotation marks

 In CSS, quotation marks are optional, however, languages that do not require strings to be quoted are a minority.
-You MUST always use single quotation marks unless there is a compelling reason to not use, for example to aid clarity.
+You MUST always use single quotation marks unless there is a compelling reason to not use them, for example, to aid clarity.

 It is preferable to use single quotes for CSS and double-quotes for HTML so that you may easily drop CSS code into inline styles if required, e.g.